osrf-migration/cloudsim-wiki/Resource_model.md

 ### Read

 * Root resources have permissions but no data.
+[Why can't they have data?]

 * Leaf resources have permissions and may have data.